NITYA123715/PRODIGY_GA_04/README.md

 ## Purpose

 This project helps explore how conditional GANs can be used for supervised image-to-image translation tasks.
-It highlights the potential of generative models in computer vision for real-world applications such as data augmentation, artistic rendering, and scene transformation.# PRODIGY_GA_04
+It highlights the potential of generative models in computer vision for real-world applications such as data augmentation, artistic rendering, and scene transformation.